 - Interaction of student-instructor-employer provides valuable input concerning labor market trends and implications for curriculum

 - Student success and a skilled workforce benefit the college and community

 The college provides organization, coordination, and program supervision.
 A faculty advisor is required to counsel the student during the semester and visit the employer.
 The faculty advisor works closely with the student to identify three learning objectives that relate to the student's career goals to be accomplished by the end of the semester.
 The faculty advisor determines the student's grade based on feedback from the employer and student performance.

 STEP 1: Faculty Advisory Expectations

---> Agree to serve as a faculty advisor for a student during the course of his or her internship.
+--> Agree to serve as a faculty advisor for a student during the course of his or

 --> Review and approve the student's internship site.
 If there are any concerns, please discuss with the student and internship coordinator.

 STEP 2: Student Learning Outcomes

 --> Work with students to formulate attainable, measurable learning outcomes and complete

 the Training Plan.
 You must approve the student's learning objectives.